Meet Our Team

 Born in England and brought up in Australia, Lucy feels well qualified to be a Kiwi.
 Between working as a marine biologist and scientific editor in Australia, 9 years teaching skiing in Queenstown, France and Canada, and 6 years as Press Officer for the Queenstown ski areas, she has fitted in 15 seasons as a Track Guide on the Hollyford, Milford and Abel Tasman tracks (not all at the same time!).
 As Media Co-ordinator and Track Guide for Wilsons Abel Tasman, watch out for her best-seller, yet to be published.

 Working in Reservations for All Ways Pacific in Buckinghamshire, England, Emma was treated to a couple of industry familiarisations in New Zealand, including a trip with us into Abel Tasman National Park in 2007.
 During the trip, at Torrent Bay Lodge, Emma's English boyfriend, Iain, asked her to marry him.
 They liked the region so much, they returned to Motueka to live in November 2009 and Emma joined our Reservations Team.
-Emma and Iain welcomed their first baby, Phoebe, in 2011 so Emma is returning to work after her maternity leave.
+Emma and Iain welcomed their first baby, Phoebe, in 2011.
+Back to work full time in 2016, Emma is now our Reservations Team Leader.

 From Taumarunui (central North Island), Shona went travelling and stopped in 1989 for a summer working in the orchards of Motueka.
 She met her partner there and settled in the region, bringing up 2 children and studying towards a degree in Anatomy from Victoria University.
-After working in Marahau for 2 summer seasons, she joins our Motueka office team this year, keen to share her knowledge of the National Park.
+After working in Marahau for 2 summer seasons, she joined our Motueka team in 2015, keen to share her knowledge of the National Park.